Automotive Technology Associate's Degree

 What Are the Economic Prospects?

-In 2019, the BLS projected that employment opportunities for automotive service technicians and mechanics would increase six percent from 2016-2026.
-This growth is considered average in comparison to other occupations.
+In 2021, the BLS projected that employment opportunities for automotive service technicians and mechanics would decrease four percent from 2019-2029.
 The BLS reported that opportunities would be best for those who completed postsecondary training, earned ASE certification and were familiar with newer technologies.

 BLS wage data showed that in May 2020, the median annual salary for automotive service technicians and mechanics was $44,050.